Marirow/Strawberi-CSS/README.md

 A series of accessibility stylesheets for Pokéfarm Q.
 - Feed PKMN, go fishing, accept trades, and more with the click of a single button.
 - Give your joints some time to rest by tapping and clicking without moving your wrist.
-- Make Strawberi your own with customization options and a modular design.
+- Make Strawberi your own through customization options and a modular design.
 - *Only compatible with PFQ.
 QOL script recommended.
 Tested on Firefox.*

 Make farming easier; use Strawberi.